Milooles/Milooles/README.md

 - 👋 Hi, I’m @Milooles
-- 👀 I’m interested in cSharp, Discord Bots and Unity
+- 👀 I’m interested in C#, Discord Bots, Unity and Python
 - 🌱 I’m currently learning a lot
-- 💞️ I’m looking to collaborate on nothing at the moment
-- 📫 You can reach me at doodoododo1701@gmail.com
+- 📫 You can reach me at mdescroizilles30@gmail.com

 <!---
 Milooles/Milooles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.